 Sometimes, as part of a settlement with the government, a provider or healthcare entity can avoid permanent exclusion by agreeing to pay fines and by agreeing to continuous monitoring by the federal government for a period of years.

-Finally, violations of the False Claim Act can bring criminal penalties to the individuals involved in the violation.
+Finally, violations of the FCA can bring criminal penalties to the individuals involved in the violation.

 Because a corporation cannot be put in prison, the federal government will go after the individuals that control the organization.
 Examples of individuals can be criminally prosecuted include the CEO, CFO and medical director of the health care entity.

 The criminal penalties for submitting false clams to the federal health care program can be up to five years in prison plus a fine of $25,000 (42 USC 1320a-7b).

-Given the extreme nature of the penalties, fines, damages and punishments, it is imperative that a medical provider who knows or suspects they are under investigation for a False Claims Act violation, to retain an attorney to help protect and guide them through this process.
+Given the extreme nature of the penalties, fines, damages and punishments, it is imperative that a medical provider who knows or suspects they are under investigation for an FCA violation, to retain an attorney to help protect and guide them through this process.

-There is no room for error and the federal government’s resources for prosecution are plentiful.
-It is important to choose an attorney that is familiar with the False Claim Act and the government’s methods of prosecuting and settling actions brought for violations.
+There is no room for error, and the federal government’s resources for prosecution are plentiful.
+It is important to choose an attorney who is familiar with the FCA and the government’s methods of prosecuting and settling actions brought for violations.

-Chapman Law Group is experienced in defending against actions brought for violations of the False Claims Act.
+Chapman Law Group is experienced in defending against actions brought for violations of the FCA.
 We can help medical providers identify possible violations and can help providers explore their options if an action has been filed against them.